 #11) Material Weakness

 Will auditors find fault with the current lease accounting that public companies provide?
-Are the leasing obligations that companies disclose in their annual reports today really accurate?
-Or have they been poorly tracked and under (or over) stated?
+Are the leasing obligations that companies disclose in their annual reports today really accurate or have they been poorly tracked and under (or over) stated?

 #12) Reporting Burden

 How much effort will be required to comply with the new accounting rules?
-Is this another Sarbanes-Oxley-type burden that will create massive administrative burdens for the accounting departments of big companies?
+Is this another Sarbanes-Oxley-type situation that will create massive administrative burdens for the accounting departments of big companies?
 Or will it just be a few months’ worth of work for the accountants and IT department?